Victoria’s Platform

 Most glaringly, women no longer have the right to control their own bodies.
 The Supreme Court's Dobbs decision was a slap in the face to our system of law (50-year-old established precedent), and to women.
 It revealed how political the High Court has become, which has caused distrust and cynicism about the Court's integrity.
 Abortion care is not political.
 It is personal healthcare.
 The government and the courts should have no role in it, just as they have no role in whether men get a vasectomy or access to Viagra, or whether women try to have a baby via IVF.
 Abortion care should be between pregnant women and their doctors, not the Federal or State Government.

-The extreme right-wing minority seem hell-bent on taking us backward.
+The extreme right-wing minority seems hell-bent on taking us backward.
 Many marginalized groups are finding the rights they have slowly gained through decades of fighting are now being taken away by our government.

 The land of the free needs brave and bold fighters in Congress to end this regressive rollback.